Property Division: The Difference Between Separate and Marital Property

 Familial Use Assets: When a spouse’s separate property is used to benefit the family during the course of the couple’s marriage then that asset will sometimes be treated as marital property in the event of a divorce.
 For example, if a man purchased a home before getting married and then raised his family in that home during the course of his marriage a Mississippi divorce court may treat the house as marital property when the couple divorces despite the fact that the home was the man’s separate property when he got married.

 Contact Us for Help Today

 Property distribution during a divorce is complicated, so make sure that you retain an experienced asset and debt division attorney who is prepared to fight for what is yours.
-The experienced family law attorneys of Derek L. Hall, PLLC, The Heavy Hitter would be happy to fight for you.
+The experienced family law attorneys of Derek L. Hall, PC, The Heavy Hitter would be happy to fight for you.
 To schedule a free initial consultation contact our Jackson office today at (601) 202-2222.